Homelessness in South Africa: Demographics

 Those living on the streets are typically children or single adults, not families.
 The street homeless population is predominantly black and male.
 There is a higher prevalence of men on the street, while amongst those living in shacks, there is a larger female population.
 A profile of homeless people in Cape Town found that there were three times more males than females living in homeless shelters.

-In 2004, rural areas had a higher proportion of homeless than in cities whereby a larger percentage of rural population is poorer than metropolitan areas.
+In 2004, rural areas had a higher proportion of homeless individuals than cities, whereby a larger percentage of the rural population was poorer than in metropolitan areas.

-The 2022 census showed that there was far more homelessness in non-metro areas as compared to metro regions.
-The rate of homelessness in non-metro areas was 25.9% - multiple times higher than many of South Africa's major metropolitan areas.
+The 2022 census showed that there was far more homelessness in non-metro areas than in metro regions.
+The rate of homelessness in non-metro areas was 25.9% - multiple times higher than in many of South Africa's major metropolitan areas.

 Street Children

-Large migration of street children across borders into South Africa originally come from other bordering countries such as Zimbabwe, this migration occurrence is an increasing situation facing homeless children.
+Significant migration of street children across borders into South Africa comes initially from other bordering countries such as Zimbabwe.
+This migration occurrence is an increasing situation facing homeless children.

-A high percentage also come from urban townships compared to the higher rate of adults coming from rural areas.
-They are forced to leave as there is not enough resources to support them in poverty stricken living spaces.
+A high percentage also comes from urban townships, compared with the higher rate of adults from rural areas.
+They are forced to leave as there are not enough resources to support them in poverty-stricken living spaces.

 Street Children suffer physical and psychological abuse and often develop a substance use disorder.

 Advocacy response

-'Surfers, Not Street Children' is an advocacy group based in Durban, set up to teach street kids how to surf in order to help them foster connectedness.
-Its aim is to help them with psychological issues, caused by difficult childhoods.
+'Surfers, Not Street Children' is an advocacy group based in Durban, established to teach street children to surf to foster connectedness.
+It aims to help them with psychological issues caused by difficult childhoods.

 NGO initiatives

-Numerous non-profits have addressed the homeless situation in South Africa, through various methods.
+Numerous non-profits have addressed homelessness in South Africa through various methods.

 In Cape Town, The Service Dining Rooms is an NGO that provides warm meals to the city's homeless population.
 In Cape Town CBD, the NGO operates a center that serves meals each weekday for R2.
-SDR, which relies entirely on public funding, owns the building out of which it operates, and has been running since 1935.
+SDR, which relies entirely on public funding, owns the building in which it operates and has operated since 1935.